-Like I promised earlier, Purdue University has a great article that provides instructions on and examples on how to cite different types of sources WITHIN your text.
+Like we promised earlier, Purdue University has a great article that provides instructions on and examples of how to cite different types of sources WITHIN your text.
 Reference this when you’re not sure what to do.

 As a general rule of thumb, in-text citations usually go AFTER the sentence drawing from the source, but BEFORE the period of that sentence, in parentheses.
 If more than one sentence is referencing the same source, try to place it at the last of those sentences.

-However, no matter what you cite INSIDE your writing, all the sources you use for the paper need to be included in your bibliography.
+However, no matter what you cite in your writing, all the sources you use for the paper need to be included in your bibliography.

-For this, I’m going to introduce you to an awesome, totally free citation tool called EasyBib.
+For this, we’re going to introduce you to an awesome, totally free citation tool called EasyBib.